mikeyhogarth/angular2-with-webpack/README.md

 * One spec, component, template, module and stylesheet
 * Tests with Karma

 Largely inspired by the angular 2 example webpack setup but with a few bells and whistles.
+Please set expectations suitably low for the [demo](https://mikeyhogarth.github.io/angular2-with-webpack/) that's deployed to gh-pages.
+Like, seriously.
+All you get is two components and navigation between them.

 # Getting Started
 ```